txhammer68/plasma-Lockscreen-nest-hub/readme.md

 * modify weather script for your city and change location to write js variable file within the nodejs-weather-app-master folder edit index.js and change city name
     const city = location || 'City Name, State USA';
+* Extract MyBreeze.zip to $home/.local/share/plasma/look-and-feel/MyBreeze/
+      ** Custom Breeze theme for testing the qml and JS script
 * Copy systemd scripts to systemd folder and start and enable services
 * Using Plasma Look And Feel Explorer create a new LnF theme
 * Edit supplied qml files to change location of JS variables for your system